tyler-johnson/Legends/README.md

 var legends = Legends("MY_SECRET_API_KEY", "na");
 ```

-**NOTE**: While this library is fully functional in browsers, it is not reccomended to reveal your "secret" API key to end users.
+**NOTE**: Using this library in the browser will require you to reveal your API key to end users.
+This is not reccomended for obvious reasons.
 Check out <https://developer.riotgames.com/best-practices> for best practices with the API.

 ## Example